ai4pm/TLGP_v0/README.md

 methods for multi-ancestral clinico-genomic prediction of diseases and reproducing the results described in the manuscript.

-# Software Structure

-This software contains three major components:

--   data: it contains the instructions for downloading the synthetic datasets used in our experiments, as well as the SNPs and clinical variables used in each disease study.

--   scripts: this directory contains the scripts to generate the data shown in the plots of Fig 1 and Table 3.

--   synthetic_data: this directory contains the scripts used for 16 synthetic datasets (case/control ratio=1:1).

--   synthetic_data_star: this directory contains the scripts used for 16 synthetic datasets (case/control ratio=1:4).

   ---------------------------------------------------------------------------------
   **Entity**    **Path/location**                      **Note**
   ------------- -------------------------------------- ----------------------------